 “ CPR and Defibrillators – Dispel the Myths”

 The First Responders is entirely self-funded, and a key part of our work involves doing outreach presentations and education on Cardio Pulmonary Resuscitation (CPR) and using an Automated External Defibrillator (AED).
-We have delivered approximately 30 presentations, where we invite people who attend to make a contribution to our funds.
+We have delivered numerous presentations, where we invite people who attend to make a contribution to our funds.
 We believe this aspect of our work to be of pivotal importance, as all evidence and research shows that education on the use of AEDs plays a vital role in saving lives.
 We have a number of Resuscitation Mannequins and training defibrillators to allow persons to deliver effective CPR and use a Defibrillator in a safe, friendly and helpful environment.